Laurel's Heirloom Tomato Plants

 Will This Be a Gift?
 Laurel's Heirloom Tomato Plants offers personalized gift certificates for all occasions.
 Our gift certificates are themselves an elegant gift.
 You may choose certain varieties, or a certain number of plants or a dollar amount for your recipient's certificate.

 Discover why heirloom tomatoes have the fabulous old-time tomato taste you remember or may have never experienced.

 A definitive answer to this age old question.

 My Personal Favorites

-A Photo Gallery of some 'Stranded on a Desert Island' choices ...a few of Laurel's favorites.
+A Photo Gallery of some 'Stranded on a Deserted Island' choices ...a few of Laurel's favorites.

-Paul Robeson, Laurel's Favorite, in its 4" shipping pot, ready for packaging, along with a photograph of the fruit.
+15" Paul Robeson plant, Laurel's Favorite, in its 4" shipping pot, ready for packaging and shipping to your door, along with a photograph of the fruit.
 Not to scale :)

 Heaven at BJ's House.
 Copyright, BJ Miles 2012